poivronjaune/pico_phew_setup/README.md

 Open the setup_phew.py file and run it

 This will connect to the Web, and install the phew library on the lib folder of your 'pico W' storage
+Note: the script imports and uses the upip package (might be depracted in futur release of micro-python)